wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 0.1.2 =
+* Disabled the check if WooCommerce is running.
+The check doesn't work properly with multisite WP installations, though the plugin does work with the multisite feature turned on.
+* Added more description in the code to explain why I've build a workaround to not place the tracking code into the thankyou template of WC.
+= 0.1.1 =
+* Some minor changes to the code
 = 0.1 =
 * This is the initial release of the plugin.
 There are no known bugs so far.